percona/pxb-docs/docs/installation/deb-rpm-packages.md

-# Install with package manager
+# Use DEB or RPM downloaded packages to install Percona XtraBackup

-This document demonstrates how to install Percona XtraBackup using downloaded packages.
+This document demonstrates how to install Percona XtraBackup using `DEB` or `RPM` downloaded packages.

 === "On Debian / Ubuntu"

-    Download deb packages of the desired series for your architecture from [Download Percona XtraBackup 8.0](https://www.percona.com/downloads/XtraBackup/).
+    Download `DEB` packages of the desired series for your architecture from [Download Percona XtraBackup 8.0](https://www.percona.com/downloads/XtraBackup/).
 The following example downloads *Percona XtraBackup* 8.0.26-18 release package for Ubuntu 20.04: